 His articles, columns and reviews have been published in numerous newspapers and magazines including the Far Eastern Economic Review, Harvard Summer Review, Honolulu Star-Bulletin, Japan Quarterly, Japan Times, Popular Communications, Proceedings (U.S. Naval Institute), Radio World, Shukan Bunshun, Shukan Gendai, South China Morning Post and the Wall Street Journal.

 Steve has given presentations on such subjects as geo-politics, news literacy and reporting at numerous universities, media organizations and other institutions, including in Cambodia, Hong Kong, India, Japan, Korea, Taiwan, Thailand and the United States.

-His career has also included stints as a media executive, launching in Japan Discovery Channel and Animal Planet, and as a senior vice president of PCCW Japan.
+In addition to years of reporting for AP, Steve's career has also included stints as a media executive, launching in Japan Discovery Channel and Animal Planet, and then becoming a senior vice president at PCCW Japan.

 A native of Cincinnati who began his media career in Las Vegas before moving to Asia, Steve currently resides in a historic hamlet in northern Virginia.